tangentsoft/libtabula/README.txt

 What It Is
 ~~~~~~~~~~
-    Libtabula++ is a C++ wrapper for Libtabula's C API.
-It is built around STL
+    Libtabula is a C++ wrapper for multiple C database APIs including
+    SQLite, MariaDB, and MySQL's Connector/C.  It is built around STL
     principles, to make dealing with the database as easy as dealing
     with an STL container.
-Libtabula++ relieves the programmer of dealing
+Libtabula relieves the programmer of
-    with cumbersome C data structures, generation of repetitive SQL
+    dealing with cumbersome C data structures, generation of repetitive
-    statements, and manual creation of C++ data structures to mirror
+    SQL statements, and manual creation of C++ data structures to
-    the database schema.
+    mirror the database schema.

-    Its home page is http://tangentsoft.net/mysql++/
+    Libtabula's home page is http://libtabula.org/

+    Libtabula forked from the MySQL-only C++ wrapper MySQL++ 3.2.1
+    in May 2014.

 Prerequisites
 ~~~~~~~~~~~~~
-    To build Libtabula++, you must have the Libtabula C API development files installed.
+    To build a release version of Libtabula, you must have the C API development files installed for the DBMSes you want Libtabula to work with.

-    On Unixy systems (Linux, Mac OS X, Cygwin, *BSD, Solaris...), the Libtabula development files are installed if you build Libtabula from source.
-If you installed Libtabula as a binary package, then the development files are often packaged separately from the Libtabula server itself.
-It's common for the package containing the development files to be called something like "Libtabula-devel".

-    If you're building on Windows with Visual C++ or MinGW, you need to install the native Win32 port of Libtabula from mysql.com.
-    The development files are only included with the "complete" version of the Libtabula installer, and some versions of this installer won't actually install them unless you do a custom install.
-Another pitfall is that Libtabula++'s project files assume that you've installed the current General Availability release of Libtabula (v5.0 right now) and it's installed in the default location.
-    If you've installed a different version, or if Libtabula Inc. changes the default location (which they seem to do regularly!) you'll have to adjust the link and include file paths in the project settings.
+    To build a version checked out from the Fossil repository, see the HACKERS.txt file.

 Additional Things to Read